CyberTrainingExercise/Hexfall/README.md

 Non-technical questions:
 1. How did you manage splitting up or lack of splitting up?
 1. Did you find the second crate?
 How did you manage that new objective?

 Technical questions:
 1. How did you juggle Kali's extensive toolkit to exploit the known vulnerabiities?
 1. Was there any technical rabbit trails you went down during the CTX?

+Additional thoughts:
+1. Let them know that the CTX is based on real world scenarios and used real world software.
+    - They just took down a legit dark net website, that's pretty cool

 ### Misc: Opfor Guidance